Child Support Recalculation

-You can have the basic table amount of child support in your order or agreement reviewed and updated yearly if you have a court order or agreement containing a recalculation clause and you register your order or agreement with the Recalculation Officer.
+You can have the basic table amount of child support in your order or agreement reviewed and updated yearly if your support order or agreement is eligible for recalculation, the order or agreement has a recalculation clause and you register your order or agreement with the Recalculation Officer.

 How do I start the recalculation process?